-As described in sections F.07 and F.08, the licence applicant must prove that as at 31 March preceding the licence season it has no overdue payables towards its employees (as defined in F.07) or social/tax authorities (as defined in F.08) as a result of contractual and legal obligations in respect of its employees and any other tax liabilities that arose on or prior to the previous 31 December.
+As described in sections F.06 and F.07 the licence applicant must prove that as at 31 March preceding the licence season it has no overdue payables (as defined in F.06) towards its employees or social/tax authorities (as defined in F.07) as a result of contractual and legal obligations towards its employees and any other tax liabilities that arose on or prior to the previous 28 February.

-The licensor requires the licence applicant's independent auditors to carry out some of the assessment procedures in relation to payables towards employees and/ or the tax authorities and submit this evidence to the Irish Football Association.
+The licensor requires the licence applicant's independent auditors to carry out some of the assessment procedures in relation to payables towards employees and/or the tax authorities and submit this evidence to the Irish Football Association.

-The licence applicant shall prepare a schedule showing all employees who were employed at any time during the year to 31 December preceding the season to be licensed; i.e. not just those who remain at year end.
-The schedule shall be submitted to the licensor.
-The auditor is required to perform agreed-upon procedures and the auditor must obtain this schedule and supporting evidence.
+The licence applicant shall prepare an employees table as per 11.9.3.2. and a social/tax table as per 11.9.3.3.
+The tables shall be submitted to the licensor.
+The auditor is required to perform agreed-upon procedures and the auditor must obtain these tables and supporting evidence.